Hendrix-CS/csci150/labs/pygame.md

 and a nose.
 You can find more shapes on the
 [Pygame Documentation](https://www.pygame.org/docs/ref/draw.html) page.

+Here is a version of `draw_all` that represents the very start of a face.
+This is intended as inspiration to get you started; please feel free to ignore, modify, or replace any and all aspects of this example.

+    def draw_all(surface):
+        surface.fill('white')
+        pygame.draw.circle(surface, 'red', (320, 240), 50)
+        pygame.draw.circle(surface, 'yellow', (295, 215), 18)
+        pygame.draw.circle(surface, 'yellow', (345, 215), 18)
+        pygame.draw.line(surface, 'orange', (300, 270), (340, 270))
+        pygame.display.update()

 ## Step 2: Classes (5 points total)

 ### Step 2.1: Using the Mouse